Mom, it’s time for the quiz. I know I have to talk about seeing Paul McCartney…

 I was watching people go to their seats and among the people wearing Beatles or Paul McCartney tour shirts, I saw at least two people wearing shirts from the Rolling Stones 50th Anniversary Tour.

 Again with the Rolling Stones?????
-How is it that no matter what we’re talking about, we’re talking about the Rolling Stones!!!????
+How is it we always wind up talking about the Rolling Stones!!!????

 Also there was a guy in front of me wearing an Elvis shirt.
 Anyway, the show was amazing.

-Are you going to say nothing about Andre Gardner?
+Are you going to say nothing about Andre Gardner of WMGK?
 Andre was broadcasting his show live from the stadium.

-It’s right here!
-Here is Shana and Andre Gardner of WMGK.
-Andre is the one who gave Shana her unofficial title: “Shanapedia”–meaning she’s a walking encyclopedia of music.
-OK, continue with your McCartney report.
+P.S.
+Andre is the one who gave Shana her unofficial title: “Shanapedia”–meaning she’s a walking musical encyclopedia.
+OK, continue with the Paul McCartney Report.
 Where are your pictures of Paul?

 Here it is: